WxboySuper/Productivity-Hub/docs/API.md

   ```
 - Response: `200 OK`, JSON updated task object.
 - Errors: `404` if task not found.
+> [!NOTE]
+> **v0.12.0 Update:** CSRF protection details clarified.
+Token is now stored in a cookie and must be sent in the `X-CSRF-Token` header for all state-changing requests.
 #### Patch Task Dependencies (Add/Remove)
 **PATCH** `/api/tasks/<task_id>/dependencies`
 - Add or remove specific dependencies for a task.